jksonar/hrms_nextjs/RBAC.md

         pass
     ```

-4.  **Granular Permissions:** For more complex scenarios, you might implement a permission matrix or use a library that handles permissions more explicitly, but the `role_required` dependency is a good start.
-Each API endpoint would then explicitly declare which roles are allowed to access it.

 -----

-### 4\.
-Considerations for Your RBAC Implementation

-  * **Future Roles:** Be prepared to add more granular roles if your organization grows (e.g., "Recruiter," "Payroll Specialist").
-  * **Data Scoping:** Managers should only see data for their direct reports.
-This requires careful filtering at the backend query level, not just restricting access to endpoints.
-  * **Audit Trails:** Any sensitive action (e.g., HR updating an employee's salary, Admin changing user roles) should be logged with an audit trail to ensure accountability.
-  * **Least Privilege:** Always adhere to the principle of "least privilege" – users should only have the minimum permissions necessary to perform their job functions.

-By clearly defining these roles and their access levels, you'll ensure a secure and functional HRMS application.

-You've laid out a comprehensive PRD and detailed project setup for your HRMS!
-Now, let's dive into the **Role-Based Access Control (RBAC)** details, specifically outlining the permissions for each role based on the functional requirements you've defined.
-This will be a crucial part of your `User roles & RBAC` backend task.

----

-## 🔒 Role-Based Access Control (RBAC) Details for HRMS

-Implementing robust RBAC ensures that users only have access to the functionalities and data relevant to their roles, enhancing security and efficiency.
-Below is a detailed breakdown of roles and their corresponding permissions within your HRMS.

----

 ### Defined Roles

 Based on a typical HRMS and your functional requirements, we can define the following core roles: